-Both the average score of the best of population and number of solved instances of cl-GP are higher than for the l-GP.
-This means that the cl-GP preforms better on average than the l-GP.
-But also that the cl-GP is able to find a solution more often than the l-GP.
-The linear GP driven by the GA (i.e. the l-GP) achieves a 31% probability of success after 200 generations.
-The same setup but using the cGA, the cl-GP, obtains a probability of success of 93%.
-For the Even-6-parity problem these numbers become 19% and 60% respectively.
+In order to further compare the performance of the two algorithms the cumulative probability of success for Even-5-parity has been computed using runs of 200 generations (population 500).
+The linear GP driven by the GA achieves a 28% probability of success after 200 generations.
+The same setup but using the cGA, the cl-GP, obtains a probability of success of 74%.
+For the Even-6-parity problem these numbers become 8% and 28% respectively.